Dr. Alyson Nerenberg Psychology Associates, PC

 Training and Professional Background

-Additionally, I spent 4 years leading an Emotional Eating Program at the Women’s Center of Chestnut Hill Hospital in Philadelphia, where I educated patients about developing a healthy relationship with food and their body images.
-I have also been an adjunct faculty member at Widener University’s Clinical Psychology Doctorate Program and have lectured at: Chestnut Hill College, Villanova University and the Philadelphia college of Textiles and Science.
+Additionally, Dr. Nerenberg spent 4 years leading an Emotional Eating Recovery Program at the Women’s Center of Chestnut Hill Hospital where she educated patients about developing a healthy relationship with food and their bodies.
+She has been an adjunct faculty member at Widener Univesity’s Clinical Psychology Program and has lectured at Villanova University and the Philadelphia College of Textiles and Science.

 Personal Background: Who Influenced Me?